Police officers charged with sharing offensive messages with Wayne Couzens named

 Pc Jonathon Cobban, 35, Pc William Neville, 33, and former officer Joel Borders, 45, are due to appear at Westminster Magistrates’ Court on March 16, the Crown Prosecution Service (CPS) said.

-Last week when the charges were first announced, the CPS said that it could not release their names due to “operational reasons”, but on Monday their identities were published, as is standard in criminal cases.
+Last week, when the charges were first announced, the CPS said it could not release their names due to “operational reasons”, but on Monday their identities were published, as is standard in criminal cases.

 Rosemary Ainslie, head of the CPS Special Crime Division, said: “Following a referral of evidence by the Independent Office for Police Conduct, the CPS authorised charges against two serving Metropolitan Police officers and one former officer.